Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

 #.
 Select “OK” when the import is successful.

 #.
-Verify the your Start9 server's Local Root CA certificate is in the “Certificates” folder:
+Verify your server's Local Root CA certificate is in the “Certificates” folder:

    .. figure:: /_static/images/ssl/windows/8_windows_successful_cert_install.png
     :width: 90%